sleekbyte/tailor/CONTRIBUTING.md

 * Please set up [EditorConfig](http://editorconfig.org) for your editor to automatically comply with the `.editorconfig`

+## Developing

+* The ANTLR-executable version of the Swift grammar (based on [The Swift Programming Language: Summary of the Grammar](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/zzSummaryOfTheGrammar.html)) is located at `grammar/Swift.g4`
+* The lexer, parser, and listener generated via ANTLR from the grammar are located in `tailor/swift/`
 * If modifications to the [ANTLR](http://www.antlr.org) grammar are necessary, regenerate the lexer/parser/listener:
 ```bash
 script/antlr
 ```

 * Ensure that all new code is tested via unit tests (`tailor/tests/`) and/or functional tests (`functional_tests/`)
-* The ANTLR-executable version of the Swift grammar (based on [The Swift Programming Language: Summary of the Grammar](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/zzSummaryOfTheGrammar.html)) is located at `grammar/Swift.g4`
-* The lexer, parser, and listener generated via ANTLR from the grammar are located in `tailor/swift/`

 ## Committing Changes